An explanation of Mondrian's oeuvre by Michael Sciam

 Study of Trees 1, 1912 with Diagram

-In the tree the branches extend horizontally toward the sides while the trunk leads them back toward the center.
+In the figure of a bare tree the branches extend horizontally toward the sides while the trunk holds them back toward the center:

 The visible and the invisible